Free Workplace Financial Help – Employee Programs

 A study at Boston College found that financially stressed employees were tardy more often and missed twice as many days of work as unstressed employees.

-If employees could use the Financial Wellness Program to offer a plan to eliminate debt, their focus could go back to the job at hand, rather than how to avoid another call from a debt collector.
+If employees use InCharge’s Financial Wellness Program to eliminate debt, their focus could go back to the job at hand, rather than how to avoid another call from a debt collector.

-A Financial Wellness Program, especially one that respects the privacy and confidentiality of the situation, gives the employee a place to go and unload their financial problems.
-They can speak with experts on personal finances that help them get back on track.
+A Financial Wellness Program, especially one that respects the privacy and confidentiality of the situation, gives the employee a place to go and unload financial problems.
+They can speak with experts on personal finances and discover ways to get back on track.

 Seeing their confidence restored and a smile back on their face makes working together easier and a lot more comfortable.